codepo8/developer-advocacy-handbook/travel-and-conference-participation.md

 The same goes for your photos.
 Upload them, tag them appropriately and people will find them as everybody checks conference photos.
-Make sure to tag photos with the name of the people in them to make searching even easier.
+Make sure to tag photos with the name of the people in them to make searching even easier (after you asked for permission!).

 ### Write about conferences

 Another good way to give back to the conference is to cover it in your communication channels.
-Write a small blog post about your session at the conference (of course), but also a general post about the conference and what you liked about it.
+Write a small blog post about your session at the conference, but also a general post about the conference and what you liked about it.
 I also give personal feedback via email to the organizers after each conference and got a lot of thanks for that.